Kate Gosselin: Personal life

-In March 2021, Kate relocated to Troutman, North Carolina with four of her children; Alexis, Aaden, Leah, and Joel, who still live with her.
-The twins are currently both away at college in New York, with Cara attending Fordham University and Mady attending Syracuse University.
-However, Cara and Mady reside with their mother when home from their respective colleges.
-Meanwhile, Hannah and Collin remain with their father back in Pennsylvania.
+In March 2021, Gosselin relocated to Troutman, North Carolina, with four of her children; Alexis, Aaden, Leah, and Joel.
+As of 2019, the twins were both away at college in New York, with Cara attending Fordham University and Mady attending Syracuse University.
+Both resided with their mother when home from their respective colleges.
+Meanwhile, Hannah and Collin remained with their father back in Pennsylvania.
+Collin enlisted in the US Marine Corps in 2023.
 After the move, Kate obtained her multi-state, registered nurse license in North Carolina on June 30, 2021.

 In popular culture

 Gosselin has become closely associated with the slang term known as Karen, and its "can-I-speak-to-your-manager" bob haircut, which Gosselin has worn.